garyrianto/Reddit-Data-Scraper/README.md

 Reddit-Data-Scraper
 ===================

-Scrapes posts from /new and collects information about posts and comments.
+Scrapes posts from /new (ebola) and collects information about posts and comments.
 Best effort for getting all posts and comments in a week.

 Programming as the data collection portion for another student's analysis project.